covalercom/narratiive-acloud-docs-dataapi/README.md

 ## How Does It Work

-We provide two http APIs (We will cover them in the later sections) to help you get data from Narratiive, follow the steps below:
+We provide several [http APIs](/#Endpoints) to help you get data from Narratiive, follow the steps below:

 - Step1: Create A Data Request
     - Use our API to create a new data request with your specified data parameters, you will get the newly created data request id from the response.